aguirre10/2021-1-AS1-LAB1/README.md

 # 2021-1-AS1-LAB1
-Laboratio No.1 del Curso de Análisis de Sistemas
+Laboratorio No.1 del Curso de Análisis de Sistemas